 Does the Cypress Police Department have an

 Explorer Program for children?

 The Cypress Police Explorer program is made up of young men and women between the ages of fourteen and twenty-one interested in learning about careers in law enforcement and the judicial system.
 Explorers learn about career opportunities and duties in a classroom environment and through actual hands-on field experiences.
 The Explorers meet every Wednesday at the Police Department for uniform inspection, training and discussion and planning of upcoming events.
-Anyone interested in the Explorer program may contact Officer John Krok at 229-6661 ext.
-7989, or Allison Vaughn at 229-6620, or click here.
+Click here for more details about the Explorer Program.
+Anyone interested in the Explorer program should call the Cypress Police Department at 714-229-6600, or email email@example.com.

 the Cypress Police Department offer the D.A.R.E.